 My name is Karin Verspoor.
 Welcome to my site.

-I am a Senior Researcher at National ICT Australia's Victoria Research Lab.
-I serve as the Scientific Director for the Health and Life Sciences Business Area within NICTA.
-I also head a research group in Biomedical Informatics within Health and Life Sciences that is primarily focused on text mining of clinical texts and the biomedical literature.
+I was previously a Principal Researcher at National ICT Australia's Victoria Research Lab.
+I served as the Scientific Director for the Health and Life Sciences Business Area within NICTA.
+I also headed a research group in Biomedical Informatics within Health and Life Sciences that was primarily focused on data- and text-mining of clinical texts and the biomedical literature.

-I moved to NICTA in December 2011 from the University of Colorado School of Medicine, where I was a Research Assistant Professor in the Center for Computational Pharmacology and Faculty on the Computational Bioscience Program.
+I had moved to NICTA and Australia in December 2011 from the University of Colorado School of Medicine, where I was a Research Assistant Professor in the Center for Computational Pharmacology and Faculty on the Computational Bioscience Program.
 I am still involved with supervising a student there.

-My current research is focused on building tools to support biological discovery.
+My current research is focused on building tools to support biological discovery and clinical decision support.
 I specifically work on methods that enable the use of the biomedical literature for improving biomedical data analysis.
 My projects have included enabling concept and event extraction from biomedical text and construction of linguistic resources to support biomedical text mining.
 I also have a particular interest in doing protein function prediction from text.
 I originally developed methods for this in the context of the 2003/2004 BioCreAtIvE evaluation and am continuing to pursue this in my active work.